ace-lab-wpi/aurora-planner/README.md

 2. The task for this example is to visit all ROIs without considering the order.
 3. The size of the map in this example is 100*100, the minimun turning radius is 15 for the UAV.
 4. Set a large enough iterations to ensure a feasible solution, the solution towards optimal when iterations -> infinite.
+5. The solution trajectory could be published using lcm, check the details in the code.

 ## Reference: